THE GREAT AMERICAN VACATION

 Not too many tourists venture north and east of Parc du Mont-Royal but the primarily residential neighborhood of Côte-des-Neiges and the Town...

-The heart of Downtown—with department stores, boutiques, bars, restaurants, strip clubs, amusement arcades, theaters, cinemas, art galleries...
+The heart of Downtown—with department stores, boutiques, bars, restaurants, strip clubs, amusement arcades, theaters, movie theaters, art galleries...